lukearmstrong/lukearmstrong.co.uk/_posts/2012-11-18-getting-started-with-ubuntu-server.markdown

     -A OUTPUT -j ACCEPT
     COMMIT

+As far as I am aware this config essentially prevents access to all ports apart from 80 (http) and 443 (https).
+Port 22 (ssh) is restricted to my IP address.

+_Note: Change `XXX.XXX.XXX.XXX` to your IP address.
+You can use this entire line more than once if you want to allow access from more than one IP address._

+I have a static IP address so I am able to do this, if you have a dynamic IP address you won't be able to use this rule.
+You are going to have to figure out another way of securing your SSH port.
+The simplest way of doing this is to chuck a few quid at your ISP and get a static IP address, if they won't give you one, move to someone who will.

 `/etc/iptables` isn't going to be used unless we set it, so we need to set iptables up to enable these rules when the network is connected.